shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

   <img src="https://shawenyao.github.io/Photos/Animal Crossing/006.jpg" />
 </div>

- how many days on average does it take to complete the collection (i.e., 73 distinct entries)?
+Fossil collecting.

+All was well until the honey moon phase started to wear out and at some point, you began to dig up nothing but duplicates.
+Days went on and on yet things didn't get any better, and you are on the verge of suspecting foul play.
+Could Nintendo be deliberately hiding a few fossils from your reach just to keep you coming back?
+Or could it be a marketing campaign to sell you the online membership where trading with friends is the only way to go?
+In the post, I examine the question of how long it takes on average to complete the collection and

 ## General Setup

-A few things to keep in mind before we get started:
+First things first, there are a few important facts to keep in mind before we can get started:
-* assuming equal chance of digging up any fossil per trial
+* each fossil has equal chance of being dug up per trial (correct me if I am missing something!)
 * 4 fossils can be found on any given day
 * there are 73 unique fossils in total to add to Blather's exhibition